 When buying asparagus, go for firm (not limp) stalks.
 Try to avoid bunches with split ends or that are too browned on the ends – that means they’ve been on the shelf for awhile.
 Thin stalks or thick?
 That’s up to you and what you like best.
 They’re both good to me!

-To prep, first wash the asparagus.
-Place the asparagus in a large bowl or clean sink filled with cold water.
+To wash asparagus, place it in a large bowl or clean sink filled with cold water.
 Drop in the asparagus and swish it around to remove any errant dirt.

-Then, do as Elle Woods would do – bend and snap!
-You want to discard the woody ends of the asparagus.
+The great news is, you don’t even need to cut asparagus (though read on for an easy trick for knowing where to cut, if you like).
+Just bend and snap!
+You just want to discard the woody ends of the asparagus.
 Grab the end of the spear with one hand and grasp just above the middle with the other.
 Then just bend until it snaps – the asparagus will naturally break at the right place.
 Discard the end.

-Now you’re ready to roast, grill, or steam!
+Now you’re ready to roast, grill, or blanch!

 Spread the asparagus on a large rimmed sheet pan – a single layer is best!

 Bake, opening the oven to roll the asparagus around once or twice, until golden brown and tender, 15-20 minutes.
-Add additional salt to taste.
+Remove from oven and add additional salt to taste.

-Dry asparagus by rolling it around in a kitchen towel.
-Put the asparagus in a bowl and drizzle with olive oil – about 1 tablespoon per 1 pound of asparagus.
+Grilled asparagus is smoky, tender, and delicious with a bit of caramelized char.
+Yum!
+To grill, dry the asparagus by rolling it around in a kitchen towel.
+Place the asparagus in a bowl and drizzle with olive oil – about 1 tablespoon per 1 pound of asparagus.
 Add a pinch of salt and toss until coated.

 A note about smoke points